-Niekro, who died Saturday at 81, excelled by using the elusive knuckleball, a pitch that is becoming extinct in the collective Major League repertoire.
+Niekro, who was born April 1, 1939, and died in 2020 at 81, excelled by using the elusive knuckleball, a pitch that is becoming extinct in the collective Major League repertoire.
 He won 318 games over 24 years, teaming with Joe Niekro to become the all-time winningest pair of brothers.

 1. How it all began

 July 19, 1958

 The Milwaukee Braves signed Niekro, fresh out of Bridgeport (Ohio) High School, to a contract that included a $500 bonus.
 Through the coming decade and a half, he would give the Braves a ridiculously high return on their investment.

 Niekro crept closer to joining the elite group of National League starters including Tom Seaver, Fergie Jenkins, Bob Gibson and Juan Marichal.
 Starting 20 games and relieving in 26, Niekro led the Majors with a 1.87 ERA.

 3. Breakthrough campaign